Jet-Rat/jet-console/README.md

 ## Installation

-BE CAREFUL AND MAKE SURE, YOU HAVE BACKUP OF YOUR OWN CONFIGS!!!
+BE CAREFUL AND MAKE SURE, YOU HAVE SAVER OF YOUR OWN CONFIGS!!!

 After you've cloned repo, you have to enter `jet-scripts` dir and run `install-tools.sh`, then `copy-configs.sh`.